Health Economics

 CHEC Workshops

 The CHEC runs regular events.
 We have recently organised an interdisciplinary workshop on NHS Staff Wellbeing and a round table on Excessive Pricing in Pharma in collaboration with the Centre for Competition and Regulatory Policy (CCRP).
-Among the next series of next events we are planning a workshop on maternal and child health.

 Health Economists’s Study Group (HESG)